 Dyeing can be dated back thousands of years ago.
 Chinese, Egyptians, Persians, Italians, and more all have their proof of textile dyeing.
 Where did it all start though?
 Early recordings of the use of natural dye can be dated all the way back to 2600 BC in China.
-It is also noted that the earliest evidence of dyed textile can be dated back to the Neolithic era in Çatalhöyük, which is modern day turkey.
+It is also noted that the earliest evidence of dyed textiles can be dated back to the Neolithic era in Çatalhöyük, which is modern-day turkey.

 History of synthetic dye

-In 1856, Sir William Henry Perkin accidently discovered a new type of dye, which is what we know today as synthetic dye.
+In 1856, Sir William Henry Perkin accidentally discovered a new type of dye, which is what we know today as a synthetic dye.
 While on vacation from school, 18-year-old Perkin was working to try and synthesize quinine in order to find a synthetic cure for malaria.
 Quinine comes from the bark of the cinchona tree and is used as a medicinal property to treat diseases.
-Instead of getting his desired result, he ended up with basically a dirty brown colored water.
+Instead of getting his desired result, he ended up with basically dirty brown-colored water.
 He tried again and ended up with the same result, but this time he extracted the water with alcohol and ended up with a bluish-purple dye.
-He named the dye Tyrian Purple, but it was later renamed mauvine (mauve) by the French.
+He named the dye Tyrian Purple, but the French later renamed it mauvine (mauve).
 Sir William Henry Perkin went on to patent his discovery, and eventually buy a factory and make more synthetic dyes.

 To dye for (literally)

-As you look around you in the world and at the runways, you will notice an array of color.
+As you look around you in the world and at the runways, you will notice an array of colors.
 While these colors are visually and aesthetically pleasing, they come at a very high cost.
-The effects that synthetic dyes have on the environment is alarming.
-In the Ellen MacArthur Foundations report A New Textiles Economy : Redesigning Fashion’s Future, it is stated that “20% of industrial water pollution globally is attributable to the dyeing and treatment of textiles.”
+The effects that synthetic dyes have on the environment are alarming.
+In the Ellen MacArthur Foundation’s report A New Textiles Economy: Redesigning Fashion’s Future, it is stated that “20% of industrial water pollution globally is attributable to the dyeing and treatment of textiles.”
 A majority of textiles are dyed with synthetic dyes.
 The textile industry is the largest consumer of dyestuff (Weber & Adams, 1995).
 During the dying process, some of the dye does not bind to the textiles, which means over 10% of the dyes are released back into the environment.
-Orsola de Castro, a fashion designer and activist, has a saying, “there is a joke in China that you can tell the ‘it’ color of the season by looking at the color of the rivers.”
+Orsola de Castro, a fashion designer, and activist has a saying, “there is a joke in China that you can tell the ‘it’ color of the season by looking at the color of the rivers.”

 1000 Ways to Dye (or maybe just 5)